capahdan/synapsis-backend/README.md

 all the documentation of API can be found in **/docs/swagger.yaml and you can see in swagger ui in https://rest-api-7qon5jxieq-et.a.run.app/swagger/

+Before you can use This API first you need to register and login to get the token. and use the token to access the API

 Actually if we want to make transaction .
 - First we need to add product to cart  (POST /cart)
 - we can checkout the product at cart (POST /cart/checkout)